Auditions for Music Majors

 If you are applying for Early Action admission, please register for the November 13, 2021 audition date.

-Your audition will also determine whether you’ll receive one of our several talent scholarships.
+Your audition will determine whether you will be recommended for one of our talent scholarships.

 Auditions are not required for a minor in music.